elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 If you change the file name, you'll have to update all of your links.

-## Emoji's
+## Emojis

-Use GitHub emoticons!
-This [github page about emoticons](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) has a cheat sheet for all the emoticons.
+Use GitHub emoticons.
+This [GitHub page about emoticons](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) has a cheat sheet for all supported emoticons.
 :+1: is made with `:+1:`

 ## Code snippets